-From Eq.(\ref{eq:qcd_sigtot}) and the discussion of parton densities we remember that at hadron colliders we do not know the kinematics of the initial state.
-In beam direction we only know its boost statistically, whereas in the transverse plane by definition the incoming partons have zero momentum.
+From Eq.\eqref{eq:qcd_sigtot} and the discussion of parton densities we remember that at hadron colliders we do not know the kinematics of the initial state.
+While in the transverse plane by definition the incoming partons have zero momentum, in beam direction we only know its boost statistically.
 The way to look for invisible particles therefore is a mis-balance of three-momentum in the transverse plane.
-The actual observable is the \underline{missing transverse momentum}, \ie the vector sum of the transverse momenta of all invisible particles.
+The actual observable is the \underline{missing transverse momentum} defined as the vector sum of the transverse momenta of all invisible particles.
 We can convert it into a missing transverse energy which in the absence of any information on particle masses is defined as the absolute value of the two-dimensional missing momentum vector.
 LHC events including dark matter are characterized by a high jet multiplicity and large missing transverse energy.

 At the end of Section~\ref{sec:qcd_ckkw} we focus on the proper simulation of $W$+jets and $Z$+jets samples, which are the Standard Model backgrounds to such signals.
 It will turn out that jet merging is needed to reliably predict the missing transverse momentum distributions in Standard Model processes.
 After all our studies in Section~\ref{sec:qcd} we are at least theoretically on safe ground.
 However, this is not the whole story of missing transverse momentum.